 Adventures in Math and Science (AIMS)

-- To instill in students a positive attitude towards learning while preparing them for post-secondary education.
+- To instill a positive attitude towards learning while preparing students for post-secondary education.

 - To increase a student’s ability to relate to their peer group by development of a sense of personal worth.

 - To expose the students to new academic, social, and cultural learning experiences.

 - To provide, when necessary, remedial help to each individual student.

 - To help students increase their understanding of, and ability to cope with, their environment.

 Who we serve:

 The AIMS Program currently serves 126 students.
 Students served are ones who fall within the Low-income and/or “First-generation” guidelines determined by the Department of Education.
 These students come from areas within Western Kentucky, Northwest Tennessee, and Southeast Missouri.

 - In Kentucky, we serve Hickman County, Fulton County, McCracken County, Graves County, and Christian County.